The Administration Office

 Greswold House, Grey Gables and Yardley Grange: Our Care Homes

 Our care homes continue to provide care and support for their residents and we have rigorous procedures in place to minimise the risk of transmission of infection.
 All relatives and close friends have been contacted about non-essential visiting and alternatives for keeping in touch.
 Our staff help residents to use mobile phones or computer tablets if required.
-Current government restrictions mean that we cannot allow visits inside our homes but this is changing on 8th March.
-One visitor per resident will be allowed, subject to precautions, and we are making the necessary arrangements behind the scenes.
+Care homes are now required to allow one visitor per resident, as long as they do not have coronavirus in the home currently or have had an outbreak recently.
 Visits at windows may be allowed but there are different arrangements at each home; more details can be obtained from each home manager.

 Carrs Lane Gardens, Colehaven Cottages, Cottrells Close, Foliot Fields, Greswold Gardens, Old Brookside, Yardley Gardens: Our Housing Schemes

 Communal lounges on our independent housing schemes are currently closed.
 Scheme managers will only visit residents in their homes in an emergency, but they keep in regular contact with residents via the community alarm scheme.
 Urgent and emergency repairs will continue to be carried out and routine repairs will be carried out on request by the resident, with appropriate precautions against transmission of infection.
 In all cases, we shall ensure that our contractor wears a face covering and disposable gloves if they need to enter a resident’s home and we advise that residents do not stay in the same room as the contractor and open windows when the contractor is working in their home.

 Trustees will be reconsidering policy after the government announcement on July 12th.

 Updated July 6th 2021